-You will already have received information about how to prepare your child for the test in the ‘Welcome to our hospital’ booklet and your admission letter.
+You will already have received information about how to prepare your child for the test in the ‘’ booklet and your admission letter.

 If the doctor has given you tablets, your child should take them each morning for three days before the test.
 Tablets are not necessary for all children.

 Your child will not be able to eat or drink anything other than water from midnight the night before the test.
 It is important to follow these instructions, or your child’s test may need to be delayed or cancelled.